enihsyou/LeetCode/README.md

 # select one language you preferred.
 ```

-IntelliJ should popup right after the solution file is created.
+IntelliJ should popup right after the solution file had been created.
+Due to the lack of API support exposed by Jetbrains platform,
+a *Reload All Gradle Projects* action should be performed manually in order to
+make IntelliJ pick up the newly created source set.

 If you choose Java as the implementation language,
 you will notice a `SolutionTest` static nest class has been created inside
-regular `Solution` template, and it extends `JavaBase<Solution>`.
+regular `Solution` template, and it extends [`JavaBase<Solution>`][JavaBase].
 This super class provides auto test discovery and many useful helper methods,
 refer to my implementation as example.